RFG Foods today announced plans to acquire Durban-based food producer Pakco for R200 million.

 Pakco Joins the Rhodes Family

-Pakco is the seventh food producer acquired by Rhodes Food Group since listing on the JSE in October 2014, with the acquisitions totalling R690 million.
+Pakco is the seventh food producer acquired by RFG Foods since listing on the JSE in October 2014, with the acquisitions totalling R690 million.

 “Pakco produces branded and private label ranges of spices, condiments, instant meals and desserts in dry packed, bottled and canned formats in its facility outside Durban.
 The acquisition is aligned with our strategy of expanding into adjacent product categories and will allow us to gain entry into the dry packed foods market.”